Tyzen Hsiao: Early years

 Tyzen Hsiao was born in Hōzan Town (modern-day Fongshan District) in Taiwan's southern port city of Takao (Kaohsiung) on 1 January 1938.
 His father, a dentist, served as an elder in the Presbyterian church.
 His mother, a church pianist, began teaching him piano at an early age.
-As a teen at the Chang Jung Senior High School he studied with Kao Ya-mei, a singer, and Kao Chin-hwa (高錦花), a pianist trained in Japan.
+As a teen at the Chang Jung Senior High School he studied with Kao Ya-mei, a singer, and Kao Chin-hua, a pianist trained in Japan.
 From 1959 to 1963 Hsiao majored in music at the National Taiwan Normal University (then named the Taiwan Provincial Normal Institute), taking a leave of absence midway through his studies to serve as music instructor and administrator for Pai-Sha Junior High School in Penghu.
-His teachers included two pianists, Kao Tsu-Mei and Li Fu-Mei (李富美), and Paris-trained composer Hsu Tsang-houei.
+His teachers included two pianists, Kao Tzu-mei and Lee Fu-mei (李富美), and Paris-trained composer Hsu Tsang-Houei.
 Upon graduation Hsiao served as __ and Kaohsiung before moving to Japan in 1965 for two years of study at Musashino Academia Musicae.
 His teachers in Japan included Fujimoto Hideo (藤本秀夫; composition) and Nakane Nobue (中根伸也; piano).

 Hsiao married Gao Jen-ci upon his return to Taiwan in 1967.
 Schools where he served on the faculty during this period include the Wenzao Women's Institute of Foreign Language (Wenzao Ursuline University of Languages), Kaohsiung Women's Normal College (National Kaohsiung Normal University), the Tainan Junior College of Home Economics (Tainan University of Technology) and the Tainan Theological College and Seminary.
 He was appointed professor at the National Taiwan Normal University in 1973.
 The first "Hsiao Tyzen Night" featuring performances of his music took place in 1975 at Zhongshan Hall in the Ximen District of Taipei.
 During this time Hsiao continued studies with Miss Isabel Taylor, a Canadian missionary, and Robert Scholz, an Austrian pianist and composer.
 Compositions dating from this period include the opera Jesus Christ (1971) on a libretto by his father and the Fantasy Waltz for Two Pianos, opus 38 (1973).